Farmyard - Horse and Donkey

 Recently our veterinarian approved the use of a grazing muzzle for Ginger so she can be let out to pasture to run and exercise in the afternoons while still limiting her ability to eat the grass that would make her sick or kill her.

 Mac is another Haflinger pony.
 He is a young gelding, with a pretty blaze and flowing mane.
 Mac is full of energy and loves to run.

 Olive and Peaches

-But by the end of the month we were able to welcome Olive and Peaches.
-A mother and daughter pair of miniature donkeys.
-Olive is the mom with the all black nose and Peaches is her daughter with the white nose.
+Olive and Peaches are a mother and daughter pair of miniature Sicilian Donkeys.
+Olive is the mother, born December 2002 with the all black nose, and Peaches is her daughter, born September 2012, with the white nose.